functorz-tech/momen_doc/actions/request/request-or-mutation.md

 ---
 description: >-
-  Explore requests and mutations in data processing for efficient web application development.
+  Mutation: Add, update, or delete single or multiple records in a data table.
 ---

 # Request | Mutation